Tuplanolla/dez/prototype/notes.md

 "almost any generic predicate worth naming is worth representing as a predicate type class" and use hybrid operational-style predicative classes in the implementation.
-It is a bit strange not to mention the hybrid approach.
+It is a bit strange not to mention the hybrid approach, but I will follow suit and see what happens.

 > We use names for properties like distributivity and absorption,
 > because these are type classes as well